 If you love Earl Grey tea, you are already familiar with bergamot’s subtle orange scent.

-Bergamot is also known as Oswego tea, named after the American Indian people who introduced bergamot to the early Shaker colonies at the time of the Boston Tea Party when British supplies of the highly taxed black tea were famously dumped into the Boston harbour.
+Bergamot is also known as Oswego tea, named after the American Indian people who introduced bergamot to the early Shaker colonies when British supplies of highly taxed black tea were famously dumped into the ocean in an epic tea-tanty, the Boston Tea Party.

 Bergamot is a thirsty herb that likes water and a shady protected position.
 It grows very well in pots.

-Bergamot leaves can be used fresh or dried, and blend well with black and green teas.
+Bergamot leaves can be used fresh or dried and blends well with black and green teas.

 Mint tea has been consumed for thousands of years, as a digestive, and its health benefits have been researched extensively.